bump-sh/docs/src/_help/specification-support/roles-requirements.md

 Specify which roles or permissions are required to access an API endpoint with `x-rolesRequirements`.
 Combined with security schemes, this extension helps your API users understand both **what authentication method** they need and **what access levels or roles** their credentials must have.

-Add the `x-rolesRequirements` property to any operation in OpenAPI or AsyncAPI.
+Add the `x-rolesRequirements` property to any OpenAPI/AsyncAPI operation or OpenAPI webhook.
 The property accepts either a string or an array of strings.

 ### Example usage